libplctag/libplctag/BUILD.md

 ## Install CMake for Windows

 Go to the cmake web site and download the installer.
 Install cmake.  __NOTE__ install CMake so that it is usable either by all users or the current user.
 The default is to not install it directly for any user!
+(Thanks to Nate Miller for pointing this out!)

 ## Install Git